jetbrains-academy/CppBasics/WarmUp/HelloWorld/FirstWords/task.md

 ```

 In order to successfully finish this task, make sure to
-also end the line after `"Hello World!"` string.
+also end the line after the `"Hello World!"` string.